About Abha Banarjee

 My daughter's having classes, online classes.
 She sleeps through that but she has to wake up.
 She has to mark attendance to it.
 They have an on-camera assembly and kids were thinking it's a holiday, but school is back, so it's gotta change a lot of stuff from here.
 So I am waiting to see how it works.
 It's going to be fun.

 Absolutely, let's just see how this works out.

 People may have to become more innovative or get into double jobs to raise the kind of money that they need.
-Officers and companies and corporates will have to figure out ways to fulfill their own needs and the needs of the people that are working with them.
-So every day it's changing people are coming up with all different kinds of things.
+Offices and companies and corporates will have to figure out ways to fulfill their own needs and the needs of the people that are working with them.
+So, every day it's changing.
+People are coming up with all different kinds of things.
 It could be quite bad if it extends longer than I hope it doesn't.